ddnexus/pagy/docs/migration-guide.md

 - If it makes sense, you should add the equivalent Pagy statement and remove the legacy statement(s).
 - If it doesn't make sense, then just remove the legacy statement.

+!!!primary Don't stress if you miss
-**Notice:** Don't worry about missing something in this step: if anything wont work as before you can fix it later in the process.
+Don't worry about missing something in this step: if anything won't work as before you can fix it later in the process.
+!!!

 #### Preparation